COSHH REGULATIONS 2005

 - Appreciate the need for Supervisors, Managers or Employers to provide information, instructions and training to employees about the risks and precautions to be taken.

-- Understand the legal requirements regarding the compilation and implementation of satisfactory control procedures, provided in compliance with the COSHH Regulations.
+- Understand the legal requirements regarding the completion and implementation of satisfactory control procedures, provided in compliance with the COSHH Regulations.

 - Aims and objectives of the COSHH Regulations